open-orchestra/open-orchestra-docs/en/developer_guide/assets_bower_npm.rst

     }

-If you add Npm dependencies in your bundle, you can add the ``expose-npm-packages`` attribute to the composer, with this option , the Npm package are available in the node_modules directory of Composer's root and not in the directory of your bundle.
+If you add Npm dependencies in your bundle, you can add the ``expose-npm-packages`` attribute to the composer.
+With this option, the Npm package are available in the node_modules directory of Composer's root and not in the directory of your bundle.

 .. code-block:: javascript